How to do a Restaurant Audit: Checklists, Steps & Best Practices

 Here’s why restaurant auditing matters:

-- Optimizes Operations Audits aren’t just about safety — they’re also a chance to improve how your team works.
+- Optimizes Operations Audits: These aren’t just about safety, they’re also a chance to improve how your team works.
 By identifying inefficient workflows, you can reduce costs, speed up service, and keep staff on the same page.

 These benefits give you the tools to run a restaurant that’s steady, adaptable, and always ready to meet customer expectations.